abraithwaite/abraithwaite.github.io/_posts/2014-08-12-deterministic-kernel-builds.markdown

 It's even much simpler than the original script, although the original did more than just build the kernel.
-Running this script twice in a row compiling for x86\_64 with the same libraries (and versions) installed should in the same sha256 hashes.
+Running this script twice in a row compiling for x86\_64 with the same libraries (and versions) installed should result in the same sha256 hashes.
 I tried it on two different machines and a virtual machine after updating my packages to the most recent versions.
 Next I'll try some configs other than allnoconfig, but it was just convenient and fastest to compile.

 [1] http://lwn.net/Articles/437864/